f-droid/fdroid-website/_docs/Setup_an_F-Droid_App_Repo.md

 * Do not remove this line (it will not be displayed) {:toc}

-F-Droid.org is the default package repository (repo) in the FDroid client, but it is not the only possibility.
+F-Droid.org is the default package repository (repo) in the F-Droid client, but it is not the only possibility.
 Anyone can create their own repo, and users can control which repos their client is using, including even disabling the default f-droid.org repo.
 This model is